Programs and Events

 - Program Location: YWCA Hanover

-Register for Spring 2023 here: https://www.ywcahanover.org/girls-loving-life-registration/
+Register for Fall 2023 here: https://www.ywcahanover.org/girls-loving-life-registration/

 Girls Loving Life is for girls grades 2-8 & youth mentors for grades 9 -12.
 This program seeks to inspire, encourage, and motivate young girls in our community to love themselves and value each other!
 Girls Loving Life was created by YWCA Hanover.

-This is a free program and space is available for:
+This is a free program, and space is available for:

 Girls in grades 2-8 participate in activities, friendships, and fun.